 - In Peach's letter to Mario, the English version adds a personal greeting to the beginning and a "Peach" signature in pink ink to the end.

 - The gameplay demo of Mario battling Bowser is missing in the Japanese version.
 The other gameplay demos are still present.

-- To talk to NPCs or read signs, the player has to press the B button in the Japanese version.
-Overseas, either the A button or the B button can be used.
+- To talk to NPCs or read signs, the player has to press the B button in the original Japanese version.
+Overseas and in Europe, either the A button or the B button can be used.
 The text was not changed to compensate for this and still mentions only the B button.
 The interaction radius has also been made a bit more lenient.

 - The American version has code to detect a PAL TV and change its output accordingly, which is odd given there is a separate European version for PAL regions.
 The Japanese version doesn't have this code.

 - In the Japanese version, coins could land on the void and stay there.
 Later versions despawn any coins that land on the void.